 Free VPNs that can unblock Facebook

-Over two billion users login to Facebook at least once a month.
+Over two billion users log in to Facebook at least once a month.
 Frightening statistics aside, some users may not want to splurge for a paid VPN especially because they’re not forking over any cash to use Facebook itself.

-But we think you should reconsider that thought.
+But you should reconsider that line of thought.
 Free VPNs are vastly inferior to paid options.
 If you’re trying to unblock Facebook at your workplace or school you’ll need to use a VPN that has robust encryption and doesn’t impose things like bandwidth throttling or data caps.
 The last thing you need is for your network administrator to find out that you’re accessing restricted sites – this scenario is far more plausible when you sign up for a random free VPN that you found online.

 It’s also important to remember that free VPNs aren’t exactly free.
 They monetize by making you the product – inundating you with advertisements and, in some cases, inserting tracking cookies in your browser to mine browsing data and sell it to third-party sites.